Native QR Factorization on Programmable Photonic Meshes: Optical QR decomposition

 \subsection{Tunable $2\times2$ block and power concentration}

-The procedure relies on a tunable $2\times2$ unitary block $T$, presented in Fig.~\ref{fig:2.1}(a), that independently controls a splitting ratio and a relative phase.
+The procedure relies on a tunable $2\times2$ unitary block $T$, presented in Fig.~\ref{fig:2.05}(a), that independently controls a splitting ratio and a relative phase.
+This block performs what is called a Givens rotation.
 Such blocks can physically be realized, e.g., using a phase shifter combined with a tunable beam splitter, a standard Mach-Zehnder interferometer (MZI), 3-MZI, or an MZI with a crossing \cite{reckExperimentalRealizationAny1994, clementsOptimalDesignUniversal2016, hamerlyAsymptoticallyFaulttolerantProgrammable2022}.
-The sole requirement is power concentration capability: given an arbitrary input vector $(x_1,x_2)^T$, one can tune the phase $\phi=\arg(-x_2/x_1)$ and splitting ratio $\tan(\theta/2)=|x_2/x_1|$ to obtain
+The sole requirement is power concentration capability: given an arbitrary input vector $(x_1,x_2)^T$, one can e.g. tune the phase $\phi=\arg(-x_2/x_1)$ and splitting ratio $\tan(\theta/2)=|x_2/x_1|$ to obtain

 Equation~\eqref{eq:concentrate 2} is the optical analogue of a complex Givens rotation: one component is nulled while preserving total power (up to a phase).